Last off-season, this Buffalo Bills offense was reconstructed with pick-up basketball randomness.

 A LeSean McCoy trade from the yacht.
 The team made Charles Clay the third-richest tight end in the league.
 A three-way quarterback competition.
 Richie Incognito!
 Percy Harvin?
 Aaron Kromer allegedly punched a minor over a beach chair and was suspended, not fired.

 Beloved Fred Jackson was shown the door.
 The Bills, quite literally, started from scratch.

-And while they would’ve loved for this new unit to resemble a Dream Team, to click from Day One, it didn’t.
+And while they would’ve loved for this new unit to resemble a Dream Team, to click from Day 1, it didn't.
 Far from it.
 As written here, the ground and pound resembled mush and slush.